gaxmann/suhr/README.md

 ## Why?

-I was dissatisfied with standard time, recurring time changes, and the fact that 12 o'clock is usually not noon.
+I was dissatisfied with standard time, the recurring time changes and the fact that 12 o'clock is usually not noon.
 My solution: an organic dial that shows the sun's actual position and path, when it's truly noon, and when the sun disappears below the horizon – all calculated for your individual location.

 **Reconnect to your local, natural time.**